kmi-linguistics/awadhi/README.md

 The raw corpus is in the directory called 'source'.
 And the annotated corpus is in the directory called 'annotation'.
 The annotations are in CONLL 2000 format.

-The original dissertation is in the directory called 'publications'.
+The original dissertation and the complete tagset is in the directory called 'publications'.

 Please use the following to cite the corpus: